Gottfried Krueger Brewing Company

-The Gottfried Krueger Brewing Company was a brewery in Newark, New Jersey founded by Gottfried Krueger and John Laible (Gottfried's Uncle) in 1858.
+The Gottfried Krueger Brewing Company was a brewery in Newark, New Jersey founded by Gottfried Krueger and John Laible (Gottfried's uncle) in 1858.
 The company produced Krueger's Special Beer, the first beer to be sold in cans, in November, 1933.

 History

-Krueger's was founded 1858; however, its roots go further back.
-In 1851 Louis Adam and J. Braun met to form a new brewery, but Braun died, so Adam partnered with John Liable to form Liable & Adam.
-In 1851, Liable invited his nephew from Germany, Gottfried Krueger, then 16, to assist in the brewery.
+Krueger's was founded in 1858; however, its roots go further back.
+In 1851 Louis Adam and J. Braun met to form a new brewery, but Braun died, so Adam partnered with John Laible to form Laible & Adam.
+In 1851, Laible invited his nephew from Germany, Gottfried Krueger, then 16, to assist in the brewery.
 In 1858, Adam took over the brewery and Liable invested in Krueger, until 1865, when Krueger partnered with Gottlieb Hill to purchase Louis Adam's brewery under the Hill & Krueger banner.
 The brewery went from 4,000 to 25,000 within 10 years.
-When Hill passed in 1875 Kruger became sole owner and changed the brand to G. Kruger Brewing Company.
+When Hill died in 1875, Krueger became sole owner and changed the brand to G. Krueger Brewing Company.

 1882 began a period of success for Krueger.
 He joined a syndicate with Peter Hauck and Anton Hupfel to become the United States Brewing Company.
-Kruger then purchased a large stake in Lyons & Sons Brewery, The Home Brewing Co., Eagle Brewery, and Union Brewery.
+Krueger then purchased a large stake in Lyons & Sons Brewery, The Home Brewing Co., Eagle Brewery, and Union Brewery.
 In 1908 United States Brewing bought Trefz Brewery (most known for the "River of Beer" incident in 1889) and Albany Brewery and produced more than 500,000 barrels a year.
-In 1914 Gottfried was visiting Germany when World War I broke out and was forced to stay until the war ended.
+In 1914 Gottfried was visiting Germany when World War I broke out and was forced to remain there until the war ended.
 Prohibition forced the closure of the brewery and Gottfried died in 1926.